 2. What are the advantages of resource forecasting?

 The significance of efficient resource forecasting in project management is profound.
-These are some of the critical benefits of resource forecasting in project management:
+It facilitates effective resource allocation and leads to the success of projects.
+Additionally, these are some of the critical benefits of resource forecasting in project management:

 A. Reduce project cost significantly across the organization